 The antique chest of drawers was a $50 estate sale purchase and gives off a nice juxtaposition with the vintage chair.
 Top it all off with this black-footed bowl, voila!
 Vintage home decor done right!
-BTDubs, that bowl is a new piece with a throwback look, and it’s also one of the most hardworking decor pieces that I own.
+BTDubs, that bowl is a new piece with a throwback look, and it’s also one of the most hardworking decor pieces I own.

 Let’s play guess the vintage home decor in this photo, shall we?
 The faux olive tree is obviously new, as is the round brass mirror.
-Both have a very in the now vibe, but that glam mirrored console is…you guessed it…vintage.
-It was a pricier flea market find and to this day, I’ve yet to see another like it.
+Both have a very in-the-now vibe, but that glam mirrored console is…you guessed it…vintage.
+It was a pricier flea market find, and to this day, I’ve yet to see another like it.
 And that is the beauty of vintage decor — one-of-a-kind, unique pieces that really set your space apart and show off your personality.

 And not only is it different, but it also comes with a story.
-I can tell you the flea I was at, the vendor I purchased it from, and how I jenga’d my car to fit this sucka in the backseat almost throwing my back out.
+I can tell you the flea I was at, the vendor I purchased it from, and how I jenga’d my car to fit this sucka in the backseat, almost throwing my back out.
 The pink marble lamps are also an estate sale find, but the lampshades (my favorites to use, I love the box pleat) are new.
 The lamps and console are both very different styles, yet when mixed with new modern decor, this vignette stands out.

 Decorating With Vintage In The Dining Room

 When it comes to antiques in the dining room, think beyond tabletop decor and hutch by using unexpected furniture and decor.
 The Pierre Cardin dining room chairs might be the most popular vintage item in my home.
 They were originally pink, but recently I had them reupholstered in this forest green.
-Again, that is the beauty about vintage, if you hate it, change it up!
-Paint it, change the fabric, repurpose it into something else.
+Again, that is the beauty of vintage, if you hate it, change it up!
+Paint it, change the fabric, and repurpose it into something else.
 Just think outside the box.